rickeygong/Gdh_Hugo_Blog/Gdh_Hugo_Blog/content/post/Dynamics-CRM/Dynamics CRM – 检测访问速度.en.md

 ## Check Access Speed

-Assuming your environment link is：[https://sample.dynamics.cn/main.aspx]
+Assuming your environment link is [https://sample.dynamics.cn/main.aspx]

-Append `/tools/diagnostics/diag.aspx` to the link, then visit:
+Append `/tools/diagnostics/diag.aspx` to the link, then visit.

 ```xml
 # Url sample
 https://sample.dynamics.cn/tools/diagnostics/diag.aspx
 ```

-After accessing it, you will see "Dynamics 365 Diagnostics"
+Only after accessing will you see "Dynamics 365 Diagnostics"

-Click "Run," and after a moment, the diagnostic results will appear.
+Click `Run` and after a moment, the diagnostic results will appear.

 ![dynamics-365-diagnostics](post/images/SnipastePro_2024_11_12_20_58_02.png)